MotherTongues/mothertongues-blog/_posts/2021-10-22-g2p-basic-mappings-gui.md

 [^1]: I'm using the free, hobby plan at <https://www.heroku.com/> to host it though, so occasionally the server goes to sleep.
 If you first go to the site and it takes a few seconds to boot up, don't worry!
 [^2]: A Python 'library' is a collection of code
-[^3]: Orthographic characters are circumfixed with apostrophes like 'a', broad IPA typically uses forward slashes like /k/ and narrow IPA typically uses square brackets like [kʰ]
+[^3]: Orthographic characters are wrapped in single quotes, like 'a'; broad IPA typically uses forward slashes like /k/ and narrow IPA typically uses square brackets like [kʰ]